bpodchezertsev/MOD/intro.md

 # MOD as a tractor

-The MOD platform is a path to a new, safer, multi-purpose solution for widespread use.
+The MOD platform is a path to a new, safer, multi-purpose solution for widespread use with predictable behavior and a steep learning curve.

 The analog of this platform's place among other drones is a tractor among other cars.

-And the analog of the system of hardware and software additions for MOD is a three-point mounted implement among tractors.
+And the analog of the system of hardware and software additions for MOD is a three-point mounted implements among tractors.

 This does not mean that MODs, like tractors, are used primarily in agriculture, but rather that MODs, like tractors, have a much wider range of applications.